rnielikki/Patapon-Info/pac/_build/md/camerasetoffsety.md

 # cameraSetOffsetY

-Defines Y offset of the camera position immediately.
+Sets the Y offset of the camera position.

 ## Code Information